 - Should we mean center or autoscale?

 - Usually just mean center spectra

 - recall that this means that we're allowing for an intercept other than zero

 - How many PCs to keep in the model?

+- RMSEC vs #PC's

-- Cross-validation
+- RMCECV vs #PC's Cross-validation